aryanmamania/React_Documentation/Readme.md

 ### Custom Hooks
     Custom hooks are user-defined functions in React that utilize one or more built-in React hooks to encapsulate and reuse stateful logic.
 Custom hooks follow the naming convention of starting with "use" to enable them to leverage React's hook system.
 They allow developers to extract common logic from components and share it across multiple components.
 Custom hooks are not built-in; developers create them according to their specific needs.

+### Basic difference betweeen State and Hooks
+State is a way to store information in react component that can change over time when components are updated while hooks are Hooks are special functions provided by React that enable you to use React features, like state, context, and more, in function components.
+Before hooks, these features were only available in class components

 ## React Router
 React Router is yet another important library for routing in react and enables navigation from one oage to another or from one component to another .
 React Router changes the browser URL and shows the page which is specified in givenn URL .